 I have to agree with Foster that without a Marxism infused with environmentalism, we will be unable to cope with the destruction of our biosphere, or the depletion of oil, and hence our ability as a class to lead the way to the future.
 As the saying goes, an unlimited appetite for ‘goods’ has now run up against the limited objective carrying capacity of the planet.
 The effect of bourgeois ‘globalism’ has created its opposite - a sense of a some world-wide alternative to a runaway cheap-labor, oil-war Dickensianism.

 Enlightened Democratic capital thinks there is a purely technical fix to this – turbines, solar panels and a massive grid.
 And this project is indeed part of the solution.
 However, conservation is not a concept that is bankable, even under ‘enlightened’ capitalism.
 Nor is the need to control production, and eliminate anything that is unsustainable.
-Capital cannot do this – without moving towards social control.
+Capital and its commodification of everything cannot do this – without moving towards social control.

 Note my use of the word ‘enlightened’ – most capital is not enlightened and will fight the other wing of capital, and the working class, to the death.
 This is partly what we see in the battle between the Republican and Democrat parties – the clash of outmoded production, and an ostensibly ‘new’ production.
 Al Gore and Obama want to grow or transform a new generation of capitalists to meet this situation – witness what they are attempting to do with Chrysler and GM.
 However, they are also representatives of that whole capitalist class.
 Given this, they cannot carry through this battle to the end, and will instead protect all wings of capital.
 The collapse of the capitalist world economy is already hindering efforts to accomplish this transition in time.
 Money for a new grid is being dumping into warfare or the dead banking system by the Democrats.
 One of their solutions, the proposed market for ‘pollution credits’ will only create another unregulated gold rush in pollution derivatives – and, as has been proved in Europe, will not slow carbon production significantly.
-As "AA" points out in his reference to the declining dollar, this will make deficit financing even more difficult for U.S. imperialism - including infrastructure improvements related to a green economy.
+The declining dollar will make deficit financing even more difficult for U.S. imperialism - including infrastructure improvements related to a green economy.

 Red Frog, 6/19/2009